 Juvenile Employment Bureau

 Alongside schools was the early involvement of a representative of the Juvenile Employment Bureau.
 The Bureau was set up for youth work for Boys and Girls.
-Boy Scouts could work for an Airman’s badge and the presence of Miss Keynes, Hon.
-Sec of the Bureau may have influenced this and other unspecified work focused objectives.
+Boy Scouts could work for many badges in preparation for specific jobs and the presence of Miss Keynes, Hon.
+Sec of the Bureau may have influenced other unspecified work focused objectives.
 (See Cambridge in the Great War: Glynis Cooper.)
 The Bureau was represented again in the 1930’s.

-The Military (Army) component of the Officers and Members is significant in the number of roles they filled as Officers, but the total of Military men is distorted by the overlap of roles.
+The Military (largely Army) component of the Officers and Members is significant in the number of roles they filled as Officers, but the total of Military men is distorted by the overlap of roles.

 Most of the military men do not come from the Infantry or Cavalry but rather the supporting Corps such as Inspector of Signalling, RAOC, or Medical Corps.
 Maj.
 Gen Hendley was a Medical man, Brig Gen P A Bainbridge (District Commissioner 1924 – 34) CB CMG was in the Royal Army Ordnance Corps.